bssvd/datasciencecourse/README.md

 # datasciencecourse
- task from course 'Machine learning and data analysis
+ Tasks from the course "Machine learning and data analysis" Yandex & MIPT